Loading...

 Portion Control

-Drink a glass of water before consuming your snack to potentially reduce the spike by aiding digestion.
+Drink a glass of water before or with your snack to help with digestion and reduce the concentration of sugar in your system.

 Mindful Eating